Avkash/mldl/orgs/h2o/guide/h2o_data_man_merge.md

 Tom	USA
 Ravi	USA
 ```
-Now we will merge these 2 datasets based on common column "Name":
+As you can see above, there is a common column as "Name" and mow we will merge these 2 datasets based on common column "Name" with various cases.

 ### Case 1 ###
-Merge the first dataset into the second dataset.
-Note that only columns in common are merged
+Merging first dataset with second dataset where user1 dataset is the main(first/left) and user2 dataset is second(right):
 ```
 resultsA = users1.merge(users2)
 resultsA.describe